gvieralopez/homedumper/README.md

 # homedumper

 Computer vision software to automate the dumping process of a Pokemon HOME database from a video.

-Basically, we take a video like this:
+We take a video like this:

 ![](resources/myhome.gif)

-and we give you a `.csv` file with the info:
+and turn it into a `.csv` like this:

 | Box name  | Slot Number   | Pokémon ID  |
 | --------- | ------------- | ----------- |